 The Christmas readings below have been set out in the order that they occur in the Bible.
 So we start off with the beautiful prophecy from Isaiah that tells of God’s coming Saviour.
 As I read it, I’m reminded of His faithfulness through the millennia and how He is still faithful today.

 After the prophecy, we read of the angelic visitation to Joseph and Mary.
-Again, I’m stunned by their willingness to obey the commands of God.
-I’m also awed by the incarnation and that God almighty would put on flesh and dwell amongst us.
+Again, I’m in awe of their willingness to abide by God’s instructions.
+The fact that God Almighty would take on flesh and live among us also astounds me.

 We finish with probably my favorite Christmas reading, the angels and the shepherds.
 In the ancient near east, two thousand years ago, shepherds were on the edge of society.
 They were considered little more than rogues, yet the angels came to them and declared the greatest miracle of all.
 I love the excitement and joy in the angels’ songs as they cry out about God’s amazing grace over all humanity.